 Automatic vehicle location (AVL)

-for automatically determining the geographic location of a Patrol vehicle that is closet to any incident for a quicker response.
+For automatically determining the geographic location of a Patrol vehicle that is closet to any incident for a quicker response.
 Dispatchers can look on the map and see where any patrol vehicle is located.

-All calls for service are handled in a professional, business like manner.
+All calls for service are handled in a professional, business-like manner.
 All necessary information is obtained from the caller and passed along to the responding officer.
 Of necessity, calls for service are prioritized based on the seriousness and urgency in accordance with established guidelines.
 Our office demands that telephone courtesy be used at all times to ensure that a calm, decisive and professional sounding voice is heard by the person calling the office.

-Depending on the call volume, you may encounter our phones being answered ”HARRISON COUNTY SHERIFF’S OFFICE, DO YOU HAVE AN EMERGENCY, CAN YOU HOLD.”
+Depending on the call volume, you may encounter our phones being answered ”HARRISON COUNTY SHERIFF’S DEPARTMENT, DO YOU HAVE AN EMERGENCY, CAN YOU HOLD.”
 If your call is not an emergency, please tell us.
 We understand that delays are irritating to you as a caller and will assist you as soon as possible.
 The communications center handles multiple telephone and 911 phone lines.